 We have a whole article focused on the Types of IP for SaaS Startups.
 Here, we will focus on the four main types of IP rights, which were already mentioned above.
 Keep in mind that there are other rights not discussed here, such as domain name rights, and contractual rights on IP, such as Non-Use Agreements, Non-Compete Agreements, and License Agreements.

 When it comes to software and SaaS patent rights, there are utility patents and design patents to consider.
-Utility patents may be granted for a new and useful process, machine, article of manufacture, or composition of matter, or a new and useful improvement thereof.
+Contrary to common software patent myths, utility patents may be granted for a new and useful process, machine, article of manufacture, or composition of matter, or a new and useful improvement thereof.
 For software and SaaS, utility patents will generally be directed to the process performed or executed through the software, the system performing the process, and the computer readable media containing the instructions (code) that cause a computer to perform a task or process.
 Generally, the code itself is not introduced or claimed in the patent application.

 A non-provisional utility patent application can benefit from a prior-filed provisional application.
 Startups often rely on provisional applications because provisional applications cost less than non-provisional applications and are faster to prepare and file.
 Thus, provisional applications better accommodate small budgets and provide an early filing date.
 However, provisional applications are not examined by the USPTO and will not move forward to becoming a patent.
 Instead, a non-provisional (regular) patent application needs to be filed within twelve months from the filing date of the provisional application.
 The non-provisional application will be picked up and examined at the USPTO, but costs more and has strict filing requirements.